AngleProtocol/angle-docs/guides/app-guides/earn/staking/univ3-lp.md

 # 🦄 Incentives for Uniswap V3 Liquidity Providers

-Angle implements a specific mechanism to reward Uniswap V3 Liquidity Providers (LPs) according to their added value to the protocol.
-Basically, it allows to reward LPs more granularily according to the efficiency of the liquidity they provide.
-In turn, they have the opportunity to provide liquidity in more complex ways that benefit from all Uniswap V3 possibilities.
+Angle implements a specific mechanism to reward Uniswap V3 Liquidity Providers (LPs).
+This mechanism rewards LPs granularily according to the efficiency of the liquidity they provide.
+In turn, they have the opportunity to provide liquidity in the way they want and can fully benefit from the flexibility offered by Uniswap V3.

 {% hint style="info" %}
 You can find more details on the mechanism in [the original announcement](https://blog.angle.money/a-new-incentivization-mechanism-for-uniswap-v3-liquidity-8ce32fa611b1).
+The [Merkl product](../../../../side-products/merkl/README.md) maintained by Angle Labs is a generalization of this incentive framework for any type of pool and of reward token.
 {% endhint %}

 In this guide, we detail how the incentives are split and how you can provide liquidity on Angle Uniswap V3 pools to earn ANGLE rewards.